Quite often when people want to improve their health and transform their body, their habitual alcohol intake is the first thing that hinders them.

 Alcohol is formed when yeast ferments (breaks down without oxygen) the sugars in different food.

-For example, wine is made from the sugar in grapes, beer from the sugar in malted barley (a type of grain), cider from the sugar in apples, vodka from the sugar in potatoes, beets or other plants .
+For example, consider the following alcoholic beverages and what they're derived from.
+Wine is made from the sugar in grapes, beer from the sugar in malted barley (a type of grain), cider from the sugar in apples, vodka from the sugar in potatoes, beets or other plants .

 Alcohol is classed as a ‘sedative hypnotic’ drug , which means it acts to depress the central nervous system at high doses.
 At lower doses, alcohol can act as a stimulant , inducing feelings of euphoria and talkativeness, but drinking too much alcohol at one session can lead to drowsiness, respiratory depression (where breathing becomes slow, shallow or stops entirely), coma or even death .